UKEIAM/docker-bwHealthCloud/README.md

 Both images can be started like any other docker image.
 Make sure you provide required docker volumes to keep data after service recreation.

 The backend image uses two volumes relative to `$BWHC_BASE_DIR` provided at build time: `$BWHC_BASE_DIR/data` and `$BWHC_BASE_DIR/hgnc_data`.

+To use custom logging configuration in `logback.xml` and/or custom `bwhcConnectorConfig.xml` for backend, mount these files as readonly volumes or docker configuration to `$BWHC_BASE_DIR/logback.xml` and `$BWHC_BASE_DIR/bwhcConnectorConfig.xml`.

 ## Using Docker Compose